th1j5/ouroboros.rocks/content/en/docs/Overview/_index.md

 * The Ouroboros end-to-end protocol performs flow control, error control and reliable transfer and is implemented as part of the _application library_.
 Sequence numbers, acknowledgments, flow control windows...
 The last thing the application does (or should do) is encrypt everything before it hands it to the network layer for delivery.
 With this functionality in the library, it's easy to force encryption on _every_ flow that is created from your machine over Ouroboros regardless of what the application programmer has requested.
+Unlike TLS, the end-to-end header (sequence number etc) is fully encrypted.

 * The flow allocation API works as an interface to the network.
 An Ouroboros network layer is therefore "aware" of all traffic that it